Nathan Chen's near-perfect skate wins long-sought gold

 With a socially distanced crowd watching Thursday afternoon in Beijing, and millions back home on late-night TV, Chen soared through his opening quad salchow.
 He landed four more effortless quads, his only slight bobble coming on a late combination sequence, and couldn’t wipe the grin from his face as he seemingly reached for the sky.

-The lyrics to “Rocket Man” that played through the old home of ping-pong diplomacy — “And I think it’s gonna be a long, long time, ’til touchdown brings me ’round again” — seemed positively fitting for the moment.
+The lyrics to “Rocketman” that played through the old home of ping-pong diplomacy — “And I think it’s gonna be a long, long time, ’til touchdown brings me ’round again” — seemed fitting for the moment.

 Chen basked in the spotlight in the middle of the ice, then headed off to hear his scores, which by that point were a mere formality.
-Once they were read, Chen’s longtime coach, Rafael Arutyunyan, raised Chen’s arm like a triumphant boxer.
+Once they were read, Chen’s longtime coach raised his arm like a triumphant boxer.

-While the spotlight shined bright as ever on Chen, who will not return to his studies in statistics and data science, it seemed to fade away for his longtime hero and Japanese rival.
+While the spotlight shined bright as ever on Chen, it seemed to fade away for his longtime hero and Japanese rival.

 Yuzuru Hanyu arrived in Beijing aiming to become the first men’s skater since Gillis Grafstrom in 1928 to win a third straight Olympic gold medal.
 But after missing most of the past year to an ankle injury, the 27-year-old struggled through his short program on Tuesday, essentially taking him out of contention for a medal.